About the University

 Albert Anolin

-Emergency Management & Business Continuity Manager
+Manager, Emergency Management & Business Continuity

-Director, Parking and Transportation Services
+Director, Parking and Transportation Services Grace Munyiri, M.B.A.

 Vice President for Human Resources Robin Phillips, M.S.